ABOUT ALTRIX MEDICAL

 Mr. Shaker holds a Bachelor of Science in Health Sciences from James Madison University and a Master of Science in Information Systems Technology from George Washington University.

-Daniel Fleck joined Altrix Medical LLC in 2016 and is the Chief Technology Officer behind Altrix Medical’s innovations.
+Daniel Fleck joined Altrix Medical in 2016 and is the Chief Technology Officer behind Altrix Medical’s innovations.
 Dr. Fleck implemented software for an AED Android application while also developing the AED circuit prototype capable of delivering a 176J shock in a small form factor.

 Dr. Fleck also serves as an Associate Professor of Computer Science at George Mason University (GMU).
 At GMU, Dr. Fleck has helped pioneer advances in computer networks by developing “moving target defense systems.”
 These advanced topologies leverage elastic cloud environments to evade and confound attackers and reduce overall network defense costs.
 This research continues today with Dr. Fleck leading collaboration between GMU and the United States Defense Advanced Research Projects Agency (DARPA).